Click for GandersTrains.Com Home

 NP North Coast Limited, Tacoma, 1968 Olympia Northern Pacific, 1956, WSU Press Port Townsend Southern, Olympia Depot, 1901

-Northern Pacific North Coast Limited at Tacoma Union Station in 1968 on a route between Seattle and Chicago.
+Northern Pacific 408 at Tacoma Union Station in 1968 .
+The Seattle-to-Portland pool train.
 Photo by Jim Fredrickson.
 Courtesy of Washington State University Press.
-Published in "Railscapes: A Northern Pacific Brasspounder’s Album Seattle to Hoquiam train at Olympia Northern Pacific station Feb.
+Published in "Railscapes: A Northern Pacific Brasspounder’s Album" Seattle to Hoquiam train at Olympia Northern Pacific station Feb.
 14, 1956.
 Photo by Jim Fredrickson.
 Courtesy Washington State University Press.
 Published in "Railscapes: A Northern Pacific Brasspounder’s Album" 1901 Port Townsend Southern depot just north of the current 4th Avenue Bridge, Olympia.
 Conductor Morrow is pictured on the ground standing next to a Porter engine (built in 1897) and engineer.
 Engine 6 became part of Northern Pacific livery in 1902.
 Photo courtesy of Peter Replinger and Jim Hannum.

 Chambers Prairie Tenino NP Station 1877 Olympia Union Pacific